syncfusion-content/maui-docs/MAUI/Scheduler/getting-started.md

 ## Today highlight brush

-You can customize the today highlight brush of Scheduler by using the `TodayHighlightBrush` property in Scheduler, which will highlight the today's circle and text in Scheduler view header and month cell.
+You can customize the today highlight brush of Scheduler by using the `TodayHighlightBrush` property in the `SfScheduler,` which will highlight the today's circle and text in Scheduler view header and month cell.

 {% tabs %}
 {% highlight xaml %}